mykelalvis/FATESRD/fate-srd.com/Other/fate-core-SRD.md

 If you’re going bottom-up, though, you’ll start with whatever’s immediately important to the PCs.
 That might be anything from a few notable NPCs in their hometown to the name of the guy who works in the next cubicle over.
 Then the group figures out the details as the story goes along.
 There’s no need to have an idea of how things fit into the world, because everyone will make that up as you go.
 The world just spirals out from whatever you start with.

-The potential downside here is that it requires quite a bit of improvisation and thinking on your feet.
+The potential downside here is that it requires quite a bit of improvization and thinking on your feet.
 That goes for everyone at the table, GM and players alike.
 For you, the GM, that might not be such a big deal—running a game almost always involves a degree of flying by the seat of one’s pants—but not all players are going to be ready for that sort of responsibility.
 In addition, if your players like to immerse themselves in their characters and see the game world through their eyes, they may find it jarring to occasionally break from that perspective to, say, invent a name on the spot for the enchanted axe they just found or tell you what happened to the last Shadow Director of the CIA.

 Fate can handle either, but the system’s support for player-driven contributions to the narrative in the form of aspects and story details really makes the bottom-up method sing.
 If that’s the way you like to play anyway, great!
 If not, no pressure—but give it a try sometime.